 Tests of an employee's or applicant's urine, blood, or other bodily materials for drugs or alcohol are covered by the Maine Drug Testing Law, which makes all such tests unlawful unless the employer has a policy approved by the Maine Department of Labor.
 26 M.R.S.A. § 681 et seq.
-However, "any employer subject to a federally mandated drug and alcohol testing program . . . and its employees, including independent Employers with over 20 full-time employees must have an Employee Assistance Plan approved by the Office of Substance Abuse before implementing a testing program for employees.
+However, "any employer subject to a federally mandated drug and alcohol testing program . . . and its employees, including independent contractors and employees of independent contractors who are working for or at the facilities of an employer who is subject to a federally mandated drug and alcohol testing program," are not subject to the Act.
+26 M.R.S.A. § 681(8).

+Employers with over 20 full-time employees must have an Employee Assistance Plan approved by the Office of Substance Abuse before implementing a testing program for employees.
 26 M.R.S.A. § 683(1).
 Substance abuse tests for existing employees must be administered by a qualified testing laboratory; however, employers can administer their own screening tests to applicants if the employer's facilities comply with the statutory requirements for testing laboratories.
 26 M.R.S.A. § 683(6).